MJDaws0n/Variable-String-Creator/README.md

 # Variable-String-Creator
 Allows you to create strings that include variables and will process them returning the new string with the variable values in place of the variables.

+## Variable Names
+Variable names can only contain a-z A-Z 0-9 _ and -.
+Other characters may work, but may cause issues so it's not recomended.

 ## Escaping
 Strings can even be escaped by using a \.
 It works like any normal system to two \\ would cancel each other out.